Expand AllClick here for a more accessible version

-Telemedicine is a way to provide physical and behavioral health services virtually, such as through video conferencing or over the phone.
-In Pennsylvania, Medical Assistance (MA) enrolled providers have been allowed to provide physical health and behavioral health services since 2007 and 2011, respectively, but the option was not widely used until many providers had to deliver services via telemedicine during the COVID-19 pandemic.
-Similarly, commercial health insurance plans may have had individual policies allowing for reimbursement for services provided via telemedicine but there is no statute in Pennsylvania that explicitly authorizes the use or disallowance of telemedicine in Pennsylvania or that sets reimbursement rates for services delivered by telemedicine.
+Telemedicine is a way to provide health services virtually, such as through video conferencing or over the phone.
+In Pennsylvania, Medical Assistance (MA) enrolled providers have been permitted to provide certain physical health and behavioral health services virtually since 2007 and 2011, respectively, but the option was not widely used until many providers shifted to deliver services via telemedicine during the COVID-19 pandemic.
+Similarly, commercial health insurance plans may have had individual policies allowing for reimbursement for services provided via telemedicine but there is no statute in Pennsylvania that explicitly authorizes or prohibits the use or disallowance of telemedicine in Pennsylvania.

-With regard to licensed healthcare practitioners and the use of telemedicine, there is currently no statute in Pennsylvania that explicitly authorizes its use, nor one that explicitly prohibits it.
+Regarding licensed healthcare practitioners and the use of telemedicine, there is currently no statute in Pennsylvania that explicitly authorizes its use, nor one that explicitly prohibits it.
 This was true even before the pandemic.
-The purpose of the telemedicine waiver issued by the Department of State at the beginning of the COVID-19 disaster declaration was to address significant confusion and make it clear that licensees under the Department's Bureau of Professional and Occupational Affairs (BPOA) health-licensing boards can provide services within their existing scopes of practice via the use of telemedicine when appropriate, provided it is done according to accepted standards of care.
+The purpose of the telemedicine waiver issued by the Department of State at the beginning of the COVID-19 disaster declaration was to address significant confusion and make it clear that licensees under the Department's Bureau of Professional and Occupational Affairs (BPOA) health-licensing boards can provide services within their existing scopes of practice via telemedicine when appropriate, provided it is done according to accepted standards of care.

-While engaging in telemedicine is allowable from a professional licensing standpoint, it is important to note that there may be additional issues to consider − such as, for example, insurance coverage, payment and reimbursement, and the intersection of telemedicine services with existing facility licensing requirements that must be met by hospitals or other licensed health care facilities.
+While providing telemedicine is permissible from a professional licensing standpoint, it is important to note that there may be additional issues to consider − such as the type of insurance coverage, insurance reimbursement policies, medical appropriateness, and the intersection of telemedicine services with existing facility licensing requirements that must be met by hospitals or other licensed health care facilities.

 These additional considerations are not within the purview of the Department of State.
-Rather, such issues fall within the purview of other state and federal agencies, such as the United States Department of Health and Human Services (HHS), the Centers for Medicare and Medicaid Services (CMS), the Pennsylvania Department of Human Services (DHS), the Pennsylvania Insurance Department, the Pennsylvania Department of Drug and Alcohol Prevention (DDAP), and the Pennsylvania Department of Health (DOH).
+Rather, such issues fall within the jurisdiction of other federal and state agencies, such as the United States Department of Health and Human Services (HHS), the Centers for Medicare and Medicaid Services (CMS), the Pennsylvania Department of Human Services (DHS), the Pennsylvania Insurance Department, the Pennsylvania Department of Drug and Alcohol Programs (DDAP), and the Pennsylvania Department of Health (DOH).

 Yes.
 The Department of Human Services (DHS) has allowed services to be provided via telemedicine since 2007 and has allowed MA-enrolled providers to bill MA for these services.
-MA enrolled providers should consult the Office of Medical Assistance Programs (OMAP) and Office of Mental Health and Substance Abuse Services (OMHSAS) telemedicine bulletins for more information on service delivery and billing (see question 7 below).
-DHS will continue allowing physical health and behavioral health services to be provided via telemedicine delivery and will continue to reimburse at the same rate as services delivered in-person in the fee for service program.
-The Managed Care Organizations (MCOs) may, but are not required to, allow for the use of telemedicine.
+MA-enrolled providers should consult the Office of Medical Assistance Programs (OMAP) and Office of Mental Health and Substance Abuse Services (OMHSAS) telemedicine bulletins for more information on service delivery and billing (see question 7 below).
+DHS will continue allowing physical health and behavioral health services to be provided via telemedicine delivery and will continue to reimburse at the same rate as services delivered in person in the fee-for-service program.
+Managed Care Organizations (MCOs) may, but are not required to, allow for the use of telemedicine.
 MA MCOs may negotiate payment for services rendered via telemedicine.

-The MA program will continue to reimburse both physical health and behavioral services delivered via telemedicine after October 31, 2022, when the suspended regulations expire.
+The MA program will continue to reimburse both physical health and behavioral services delivered via telemedicine after October 31, 2022

 DHS will continue to reimburse services delivered via telemedicine at the same rates as in-person delivered services for the MA Fee-for-Service (FFS) Program.

 MA MCOs may negotiate payment for services rendered via telemedicine in the MA HealthChoices managed care program.
 To date, all MCOs are reimbursing for services delivered via telemedicine.
 DHS cannot require the MCOs to have payment parity for services delivered via telemedicine without a CMS approved directed payment, as MCOs are allowed to negotiate rates.
-Our understanding is that the MCOs are reimbursing for telemedicine currently and most, if not all, are currently paying the same rates for services delivered via telemedicine.
-DHS will be surveying the MCOs to determine if they plan to continue reimbursing at the same rate for services delivered via telemedicine.

 Coverage for, and reimbursement of, services delivered via telemedicine will be dependent on each commercial insurer's coverage and operational policies, as well as the terms of any applicable provider contracts.
 This includes payment rates, as there are no insurance laws or regulations requiring payment parity.
 The Pennsylvania Insurance Department (PID) surveyed the commercial insurers for updated information following the end of the COVID-19 Public Health Emergency (PHE).
 While the services covered by insurers have not been reduced, insurers across the board have reinstated cost-sharing for telehealth appointments following the end of the PHE.
 Reimbursement rates vary dependent upon the insurance company's provider contracts and member's plan.
 Insurers noted that they will continue to review their policies in terms of any state/federal guidance moving forward.

 Coverage for, and reimbursement of, services delivered via telemedicine will continue to be dependent on each commercial insurer's coverage and operational policies, as well as the terms of any applicable provider contracts.
 Insurers may have policy limitations that prohibit coverage for school-based services.
-The only exception is that for fully-funded coverage subject to PA insurance law, autism services may not be denied solely on the basis that the service is provided in a school setting.
+However, state law currently requires all fully insured health plans to cover certain autism services regardless of whether they are provided in a school setting.

 After October 31, hospitals will continue to be permitted to provide telehealth/telemedicine services in accordance with the Pennsylvania Department of Health's Telemedicine Survey Guidelines.
 Hospitals providing health care services via telehealth/telemedicine should refer to the guidelines for information on the conditions under which the services can be provided.

 The Department of Drug and Alcohol Programs (DDAP) currently has two regulatory suspensions that allow for the initial evaluation for a patient who will be treated with buprenorphine for their opioid use disorder (OUD) at a narcotic treatment provider (NTP) to be completed via telehealth.
 The suspension of 28 Pa.
 Code § 715.9(a)(4) permits NTPs to admit patients for buprenorphine treatment without an initial in-person physical exam, and the suspension of 28 Pa.
 Code § 715.6(d) relaxes the requirement for NTPs to have narcotic treatment physician services onsite.
 Under Act 30 of 2022, these regulatory suspensions are "related to federal exemptions granted under the federal public health emergency declaration" and will continue until "the last day federal exemptions granted under the federal public health emergency declaration are authorized."
 The Substance Abuse and Mental Health Services Administration (SAMHSA) issued a notice of proposed rulemaking in December 2022 that proposed the use of telehealth in initiating buprenorphine at NTPs, among other changes.
 In June 2022, SAMHSA announced to State Opioid Treatment Authorities that flexibilities around telehealth evaluations before buprenorphine treatment at NTPs, specifically, will be extended for one year after the end of the PHE (now May 11, 2024).
 SAMHSA reaffirmed this extension on May 10, 2023, and DDAP submitted its written concurrence on the same day that NTPs in Pennsylvania may continue to exercise these flexibilities during this time period.

 On September 4, 2020, the Department of State issued a waiver suspending the State Board of Medicine's regulation at 49 Pa.
 Code § 16.92(b)(1), which requires an initial physical examination of a patient prior to prescribing buprenorphine for the treatment of opioid use disorder.
 This waiver was sought specifically to complement DDAP's suspension of 28 Pa.
 Code § 715.9(a)(4)).